 The US Disney resorts make Paris look tiny so it would take more than a day to get through the whole of California Adventure!

 Despite Halloween actually originating in Ireland, America goes all out for the holiday and I love it!
 The American Disney resorts get ready for Halloween in August.
 I was disappointed when I was in Disneyland Paris finding no Halloween stuff knowing Florida was in Spooky Season already!

 Outside of Disney things, some of California is spoopy all year round.
 There are lots of Halloween alternative things to do in California!

 Halloween Town is a year-round Halloween store in Burbank.
 Although there are a lot of Halloween shops in LA, I’ve been following this one for a long time so it would be nice to actually pay them a visit.

 While America is overflowing with Starbucks, it’s important to support independent businesses which is a big reason for heading to Rad Coffee.
 Rad Coffee is in Downtown Upland, and is a spoopy coffee heaven.
 They offer standard coffee drinks but also wonderfully weird concoctions.

 I found that coffee in America is much nicer than it is here so I have high hopes.

 My Chemical Romance’s iconic Helena music video was filmed in the Immanuel Presbyterian Church on Wilshire Boulevard in Los Angeles.
-The video was directed by Marc Webb, who went on to direct the Amazing Spiderman films and is the very same church that Gwen’s funeral was in.
+The video was directed by Marc Webb, who went on to direct the Amazing Spiderman films.
+It is the very same church that Gwen’s funeral was in.

 Churchs and cathedrals are very common tourist attractions worldwide, and I’ve seen many in my time.
 Even though Helena would be in my head the entire time, I’d urge visitors to be respectful, and not to show up during ceremon time.

-Have you ever been to Califonia?
+Have you ever been to California?
 Have you done anything on this ultimate alternative California bucket list?